 What to do if Your Horse is Colicking

-Colic, or abdominal pain in in the horse, can range from a short-lived, mild bellyache that often goes unnoticed to severe, unrelenting discomfort that may or may not be correctable even with surgery.
-Knowing what to do if your horse colics, what NOT to do, and what to expect if and when your veterinarian comes out are important skills for all horse owners to have.
+Colic, or abdominal pain in the horse, can range from a short-lived, possibly unnoticed, to severe, unrelenting discomfort that may or may not be correctable even with surgery.
+Knowing what to do to do if your horse has colic, what NOT to do, and what to expect if and when your veterinarian comes out are important skills for all horse owners to have.

-If you see any signs of colic in your horse, remove all food, put him in a safe area, collect whatever vital signs you safely can, and call your vet.
-Information that will be especially helpful to your vet in determining if your horse needs to be seen and in instructing you what to do in the meantime includes:
+If you see signs of colic in your horse, remove all food, put your horse in a safe area, evaluate any vital signs you safely can, and call your veterinarian.
+Information that will be especially helpful to your veterinarian in determining if your horse needs to be seen and in instructing you on what to do in the meantime includes:

 - Specific signs of colic, and their severity